• Skip to primary navigation

 Garlic - once again, you can use cloves of fresh garlic or crushed garlic from a jar.
 If you don't like garlic you can leave this out.

-Tomato ketchup – I don’t normally cook with tomato ketchup, but this recipe really needs it.
-It adds a depth of tanginess and also gives the distinctive colour without the need for food colouring.
+Tomato ketchup - I don't normally cook with tomato ketchup, but this recipe really needs it.
+It adds a depth of tanginess and also gives a distinctive colour without the need for food colouring.

 Pineapple juice - this is just the pineapple juice from the can of pineapples.
 You can substitute this with fresh pineapple juice.